dmnks/rpm/tests/README.md

 ## Isolation

-Each test gets a pristine filesystem tree mounted at `$RPMTEST` with RPM installed and ready to use.
-Issuing `runroot` then runs a container (using bubblewrap) on top of that tree.
+Each test gets a pristine, minimal OS filesystem mounted at `$RPMTEST` with an RPM installation inside.
+Issuing `runroot` then runs the given command in a lightweight container on top of that tree.

-CONTINUE HERE
-The filesystem consists of four layers.
-The first three (the "image" or overlayfs lowerdirs) are: the *base* layer (RPM's runtime and test dependencies), the *data* layer (test resource files), and the *install* layer (RPM installation).
-The fourth layer records during test execution).
+The filesystem is a union mount of the *image* tree (immutable) and *test* tree (writable).
+The image tree is itself a union of the *base* tree (RPM's runtime and test dependencies) made by the host distribution specific `mktree` script, the *data* tree (test resource files) and the RPM *installation* tree.

-All the layers are stored in the build directory and reused if unchanged.
-The base layer is composed by the host distribution specific `mktree` script.
+All trees are stored in the build directory and recreated separately if their corresponding sources have changed, except for the test tree which is created once for each test and starts empty.

-Any changes made to `$RPMTEST` trees during test execution are stored in Autotest specific per-test directories under `rpmtests.dir`.

-For extra safety, `make check` runs the `rpmtests` script itself in a container (using the same image) to prevent a misbehaving test from modifying your host filesystem.
+For extra safety, `make check` runs the `rpmtests` script in its own container (using the same image) to prevent a misbehaved test from modifying your host filesystem.
 The container is also made read-only to preemptively detect such accidental writes.